HNN774 - Intensive Care Nursing 2

 Theoretical component 3 hours per week - a combination of classes, cloud (online) modules and seminars.
 Students will be expected to undertake an additional seven hours per week of independent study

-This unit is part of the Intensive Care Specialty stream of the Master of Nursing Practice for students who are also employed in a suitable clinical area in partnership with Deakin University.
+This unit is part of the Intensive Care Specialty course nested in the Master of Nursing Practice for students who are also employed in a suitable clinical area in partnership with Deakin University.

 Assessment task 2: Examination (1.5 hours) 40%